microsoft/Kusto-Query-Language/doc/ipv4-netmask-suffix-function.md

 ### IP-prefix notation

 IP addresses can be defined with `IP-prefix notation` using a slash (`/`) character.
 The IP address to the left of the slash (`/`) is the base IP address.
 The number (0 to 32) to the right of the slash (`/`) is the number of contiguous 1 bit in the netmask.

 For example, 192.168.2.0/24 will have an associated net/subnetmask containing 24 contiguous bits or 255.255.255.0 in dotted decimal format.

 ## Returns

 * The value of the netmask suffix the IPv4 address.
-If suffix is not present in the input, a value of `32` (full netmask suffix) is returned.
+If the suffix isn't present in the input, a value of `32` (full netmask suffix) is returned.
-* `null`: If parsing of the input as IPv4 address string wasn't successful.
+* `null`: If parsing the input as an IPv4 address string wasn't successful.

 ## Example: Resolve IPv4 mask suffix